 Your database search will display a list of records.
-Some of these records may provide the full text of articles.
 You can connect to the full text by clicking on PDF or full text links if available.

 For more information on journal articles see Discover > Journal articles in ELISE | Informing your studies tutorial.